malachyayala/httpApp/README.md

 - python3 manage.py makemigrations<br />
 - python3 manage.py migrate<br />

+NOTE: If you had a MySql password, navigate to the settings.py file in the crudApp/ directory.
+Under 'DATABASES', set the password to your current password.<br />

 This should migrate Django and the newly created MySql db.

 <h3>Step #3:</h3>